-Mobile Infrastructure Corp. (formerly The Parking REIT) Completes Tender Offer for $11.75 per Share
+Mobile Infrastructure Corp. (formerly The Parking REIT) Secondary Sales Price $5.00 Per Share

 Have you suffered investment losses in Mobile Infrastructure Corp. (formerly The Parking REIT)?
 The White Law Group continues to investigate potential securities claims involving broker dealers who may have improperly recommended the REIT to investors.